best time to go for an african safari

 April

-It’s the start of the long rains in the Serengeti (Apr–May) and the herds generally move in a north-westerly direction towards the Moru and Simba Kopjes.
+It’s the start of the long rains in the Serengeti (Apr–May), and the herds generally move in a north-westerly direction towards the Moru and Simba Kopjes.
 The action-packed rutting (breeding) season is in full swing, featuring testosterone-fuelled jousts between males competing for the right to mate with receptive females.

 May

-The Wagons herd roll towards the north!
+The Wagons herd rolls towards the north!
 The massed herds are on the go, huge columns of up to 40 kilometers (25 miles) in length can sometimes be seen as the wildebeest funnel up into the central Serengeti.
 Everyone’s moving a little quicker now that the calves are stronger.
-Also due to rain and water, the herds seem to move faster north as the rain falls around the northern region.
+Also, due to rain and water, the herds seem to move faster north as the rain falls around the northern region.

 June